fffunky/c-build-script/readme.md

 # C Build Script

 running the executable `./buildproj` will create a directory containing the project template.
-Thisincludes a 'log' module I created for C projects and a standard catch-all makefile.
+This includes a 'log' module I created for C projects and a standard catch-all makefile.

 Passing in no arguments you will be prompted to enter a project name.
 Alternatively, you can pass an argument as the project name.